The Bridges of Madison County: Reception

 Orlando Sentinel Publishers Weekly found The Bridges of Madison County "Quietly powerful and thoroughly credible".
 L.S.
-Klepp of Entertainment Weekly called Bridges "a short, poignant story, moving precisely because it has the ragged edges of reality".
+Klepp of Entertainment Weekly called The Bridges of Madison County "a short, poignant story, moving precisely because it has the ragged edges of reality".
 Roger Ebert of the Chicago Sun-Times praised the novella's "compelling" story for "elevating to a spiritual level the common fantasy, in which a virile stranger materializes in the kitchen of a quiet housewife and takes her into his arms."

 The book debuted on the New York Times bestseller list in August 1992 and slowly climbed to number 1, and remained on the list for over three years (164 consecutive weeks), through October 8, 1995.

 Film adaptation

 The Bridges of Madison County was made into a 1995 film of the same name, adapted by Richard LaGravenese and directed by Clint Eastwood.
 It stars Eastwood and Meryl Streep.

 Musical adaptation

-The Bridges of Madison County was adapted into a Tony Award-winning musical with music and lyrics by Jason Robert Brown and the book by Marsha Norman.
-The musical premiered at the Williamstown Theatre Festival on August 1, 2013.
+The Bridges of Madison County was adapted into a Tony Award-winning musical with music and lyrics by Jason Robert Brown and the book by Marsha Norman, premiering at the 2013 Williamstown Theatre Festival.
 Directed by Bartlett Sher, the cast featured Elena Shaddow as Francesca and Steven Pasquale.
 The musical began previews on Broadway at the Gerald Schoenfeld Theatre on January 17, 2014 and officially opened on February 20, 2014 with Kelli O'Hara as Francesca and Steven Pasquale as Robert Kincaid.
 Directed by Bartlett Sher, the sets are by Michael Yeargan, costumes by Catherine Zuber, and lighting by Donald Holder.
 Hunter Foster played the role of Bud Johnson, the husband of Francesca.
 It closed in May of the same year after 100 performances.